faithfulco/andreashandelwebsite/content/talk/2021-04-good-projects/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: Photo by Carlos Alvarenga](https://pixabay.com/users/carlosalvarenga-2116392/)/Pixabay
+  caption: Photo by [Carlos Alvarenga](https://pixabay.com/users/carlosalvarenga-2116392/)/Pixabay
   focal_point: Right
   preview_only: false